naoya1110/ai_robotics_lab_2022_hands_on/jetbot_software_setup.md

     ```
 1. Shutdown the JetBot by the command ```sudo shutdown now```.

 1. Boot the JetBot again.
-Now you have more free disk space.
+Now you have more free space in your disk.

     <img src="imgs/more_free_disk.jpg" width="300">